RHReynolds/neurodegen-psych-local-corr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 # Background

-This repository contains code used for project looking at local and global genetic correlations between several neurodegenerative and neuropsychiatric disorders with LAVA and LDSC, respectively.
+This repository contains code to determine local and global genetic correlations between several neurodegenerative and neuropsychiatric disorders with LAVA and LDSC, respectively.

 # License